nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 That is why blue appears on top of red; both `.blue-parent` and `.red-parent` have the default `z-index: 0`.
 Because they have the same z-index value within the same root stacking context the last element in HTML is drawn on top (see [Stacking without the z-index property](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/Stacking_without_z-index)).

-Often I fix this issue by moving the z-index to the positioned element.
+Often I fix this issue by moving the z-index to the positioned elements.
 I.e:

 ```css
 .red-parent {